kraflab/dsda-doom/README.md

 - Through the use of automatic and manual key frames, you can now rewind the game.
 - The time with tics is now displayed on the intermission screen (top left corner).
 - The extended hud provides a hybrid of the classic and advanced huds.
+- Use the "restart current map" key while demo recording to perform an in-game restart.
+Known issue: solo net is not preserved properly.

 ### Changes
 - Smart Totals renamed to Max Totals and fixed to show kill constraint for max.